 |Only marina in Turkey with Lloyd’s Register of Shipping (LRQA) certificate ISO 9001 - 2008|

-Don’t expect the Palmali Group to rest on its laurels now that the marina is up and running.
 Another project is underway to increase the superyacht berthing facility to cater to up to 700 yachts of up to 100 metres in length.
 The shopping mall is to be expanded and a ‘recreational island’ with a seawater pool will be built.
 The marina will soon offer high speed trips to Greek Islands.

 The effect of the marina on Yalikavak is expected to be electric.
 Tourism officials are expecting increasing numbers of visitors this summer season, including a number of high profile, superyacht owners.
 The local economy will be boosted by the extra buzz centred around the marina.

-Economic indexes in similar locations around the Mediterranean in countries such as Spain and France have shown that once a marina is developed the local economy tends to embark on an renaissance.
+Economic indexes in similar locations around the Mediterranean in countries such as Spain and France have shown that once a marina is developed the local economy tends to embark on a renaissance.
 More businesses open, creating jobs for the local community.
 Increased cash flow to the local community fosters new enterprises and causes peripheral tourist industries to grow - such as diving and sailing schools and boat tours.